Pop 2 (mixtape): Singles

-The first single from Pop 2, "Out of My Head" featuring Tove Lo and Alma was released on 8 December 2017 along the pre-order of the mixtape on digital platforms.
+Promotional singles

 The song "Unlock It" featuring Kim Petras and Jay Park was premiered on 11 December 2017 on radio program Beats 1, being named its release day's World Record.
-Another track called "I Got It" featuring Brooke Candy, Cupcakke and Pabllo Vittar was released on 13 December 2017 as the final promotional single before the mixtape's official release.
+Another track, "I Got It" featuring Brooke Candy, Cupcakke and Pabllo Vittar, was released on 13 December 2017 as the final promotional single before the mixtape's official release.
+On 31 October 2019, "Porsche" featuring MØ was released as a promotional single.

 Critical reception

 At review aggregate site Metacritic, Pop 2 has an average score of 84 out of 100, based on eight reviews, indicating "universal acclaim".
 Meaghan Garvey of Pitchfork, who gave the album an 8.4/10, called it "the best full-length work of both Charli and PC Music's respective careers," opining that "though Pop 2 sounds like the future, even more delightful is the way it hybridizes sounds from the past two decades of weirdo electronics."
-Ludovic Hunter-Tilney of the Financial Times wrote that Charli XCX "stands out as a paragon of progressiveness," opining that "on the majority of the tracks Charli and her producer Cook deploy their meta-pop tactics with a skilful sense of dramatic engagement."
+Ludovic Hunter-Tilney of the Financial Times wrote that Charli XCX "stands out as a paragon of progressiveness," adding that "on the majority of the tracks Charli and her producer Cook deploy their meta-pop tactics with a skilful sense of dramatic engagement."
+The Guardian's Alexis Petridis remarked that the mixtape did "an impressive job of convincing you that Charli XCX is infinitely better when freed from record company interference" and found Cook's production to be "adventurous" and infused with "wilful modernity".

 In 2019, Pitchfork ranked the album 40th in its list of "The 200 Best Albums of the 2010s".
 In the album's entry, Hazel Cills considered it Charli XCX's "best full-length to date" and felt that throughout it, she "solidifies her mastery of the strange, wonderful new pop world she continues to build."